open-forest-observatory/automate-metashape/README.md

 <br/>

 ** Internal OFO developers only: Python and the Metashape python module are pre-installed and ready for use on 'ofo-dev' instances launched from Exosphere and as well as 'Open-Forest-Observatory' template launched from CACAO.
-The software is installed in a conda environment. `conda activate meta`.
+The software is installed in a conda environment. `conda activate meta`

 <br/>